Master of Business Administration (MBA)

 Prerequisite: Limited to MBA students.

-This course presents a framework for evaluating pricing decisions.
+This course presents a framework for evaluating and making pricing decisions.
 Pricing is examined from the perspective of customers, competitors and costs; in a variety of contexts, including business-to-business markets, consumer goods markets, services, and not-for-profit companies.

 Attributes: Higher Cost Per Credit